arangodb/docs-hugo/site/content/3.12/develop/http-api/collections.md

                   type: integer
                 writeConcern:
                   description: |
-                    Write concern for this collection (default: 1).
-                    It determines how many copies of each shard are required to be in sync on the different DB-Servers.
+                    Determines how many copies of each shard are required to be in sync on the different DB-Servers.
 If there are less than these many copies in the cluster, a shard refuses to write.
 Writes to shards with enough up-to-date copies succeed at the same time, however.
 The value of `writeConcern` cannot be greater than `replicationFactor`.

+                    If `distributeShardsLike` is set, the default `writeConcern` is that of the prototype collection.
-                    For SatelliteCollections, the `writeConcern` is automatically controlled to equal the number of DB-Servers and has a value of `0`. _(cluster only)_
+                    For SatelliteCollections, the `writeConcern` is automatically controlled to equal the number of DB-Servers and has a value of `0`.
+                    Otherwise, the default value is controlled by the current database's default `writeConcern`, which uses the `--cluster.write-concern`
+                    startup option as default, which defaults to `1`. _(cluster only)_
                   type: integer
                 shardingStrategy:
                   description: |